dotnet/WatsonWebserver/README.md

 Simple, scalable, fast, async web server for processing RESTful HTTP/HTTPS requests, written in C#.

-## New in v3.0.7
+## New in v3.0.8

-- Breaking changes to event callbacks (now using Action instead of Func to allow return type of void)
-- RequestorDisconnected event callback
-- Consistent exception handling across all response .Send methods
-- Removed exception catching from ContentRouteProcessor to allow main request handler to handle
-- Thank you @zaksnet for suggestions, help, and troubleshooting!
+- New constructor allowing multiple URIs to be supplied on which to listen.
+Refer to the Test.MultiUri project.
+Thank you @winkmichael!

 ## Key Changes from v2.x